 Prices

 The cost of a pavilion varies depending on factors like size, materials, design complexity, and additional features.
-Basic wooden pavilion kits can start around $1,000 to $5,000, while custom-built or larger metal pavilions might go from $5,000 to $20,000 or more.
+Basic wooden pavilion kits can start at around $1,000 to $5,000.

 Wrapping up…

-Garden structures offer a bunch of choices to enhance outdoor spaces, from providing shade and shelter to adding architectural interest and defining areas.
+Garden structures offer many ways to enhance outdoor spaces, from providing shade and shelter to adding architectural interest and defining areas.

-Whether you choose a classic pergola, a flexible patio cover, or a whimsical folly, there’s a design to suit every style and need.
+Whether you choose a classic pergola, a flexible patio cover, or a whimsical folly, a design suits every style and need.